- academic programs & Policies

-Students can receive specific advising in the following pre-health areas of interest: pre-chiropractic, pre-clinical perfusion, pre-cytotechnology, pre-dental hygiene, pre-dentistry, pre-law, pre-medical laboratory science, pre-medicine, pre-mortuary science, pre-nursing, pre-occupational therapy, pre-optometry, pre-pharmacy, pre-physical therapy, pre-physician assistant, pre-public health, and pre-radiation science technology.
-Students who do not know which career path they might pursue are encouraged to explore the many options available by using the ExploreHealthCareers website in addition to the Career Services and Explore Center websites and resources.
+Students can receive specific advising in the following pre-professional areas of interest: pre-chiropractic, pre-clinical perfusion, pre-cytotechnology, pre-dental hygiene, pre-dentistry, pre-law, pre-medical laboratory science, pre-medicine, pre-mortuary science, pre-nursing, pre-occupational therapy, pre-optometry, pre-pharmacy, pre-physical therapy, pre-physician assistant, pre-public health, and pre-radiation science.

 Key characteristics of ACE that demonstrate the benefits of the program to students: